plzstopbeast/GROUP-509/README.md

-Added new chang
-Added new features pointer showing on cards that will work

 How To Play Game -
 1. Run program - Going on Terminal - Typing - python3 uno2.py
 2. Select number of players to play up to 4